- Official Broke Protocol API Documentation

 When your asset is ready, the time comes to Building your AssetBundle.
 Open your AssetBundle Browser by going to ‘Window -> Broke Protocol Asset Export.’
 Now you will want to make sure you have an AssetBundle defined by right-clicking in the Browser Window -> ‘Add new bundle.’
 Name it anything related to your mod.
 Add your custom prefabs to the AssetBundle from the Dropdown at the bottom-right of the Prefab Inspector.
 You can add multiple mods to a single Asset Bundle.
 That’s the recommended workflow since the AssetBundle will reuse art and audio assets to reduce filesize and scene complexity.

 Once your AssetBundle is Configured, open the Build tab and set the Output Path to Broke Protocol’s AssetBundles directory.
 Finally, click Build (Default settings should be fine here) and kick back!
 Your asset export will complete in a few moments 🙂

 You should be able to find your custom asset in the World Builder within the ‘Custom’ directory.
 You can now place your modded objects anywhere in your map.
 It will work in Offline mode and will be automatically shared and cached with connecting players to your server.
 You can also use the in-game Workshop Uploader to share your custom asset on the Steam Workshop and have a chance to be promoted by the developers.

 - If you’re editing your item in the Scene view.
 Don’t forget to click on ‘Overrides -> Apply All’ in the Inspector to apply all current changes back to your prefab, else your changes won’t export in full.

-- Try to combine as many custom mods as you can into a single assetbundle.
+- Try to combine as many custom mods as you can into a single AssetBundle (*.bpa file).
 This way, items that share mesh, texture, material, or audio assets will share the single asset instead of being duplicated.
-This will result in smaller total AssetBundle size and faster connection for players on your server.
+This will result in smaller total AssetBundle size and faster downloads for players joining your server.

 - Keep your modding project!
 If a new BP release comes and you want to take advantage of new features, you can re-import the latest BPResources package, update your asset (don’t need to start from scratch), and Rebuild your AssetBundle.
 That’s it!